KeYProject/key-docs/docs/smt/solverProps/AddingSMTSolvers.md

 The SMTHandlers used by this solver.
 If the property is not specified, it is an empty list by default which leads to all handlers being used.
 Note that this property currently only takes effect if the ModularSMTLib2Translator class is used.
-The handlers' names are expected to be fully specified.
+The handlers' names are expected to be fully qualified.
 Currently possible values of HANDLER_CLASS are for example:
 BooleanConnectiveHandler, CastHandler, CastingFunctionsHandler, DefinedSymbolsHandler, FieldConstantHandler, InstanceOfHandler, ...
 ```properties
 handlers=de.uka.ilkd.key.smt.newsmt2.HANDLER_CLASS,\